 What to expect

 Urgent suspected cancer GP referrals are seen within two weeks through the fast-track system via our cancer referral office.
 We will tell your GP immediately if a cancer diagnosis is made.
 Non-urgent referrals will be seen during a routine outpatient appointment.
-Patients can be discharged or an open appointment will be given.
+Patients can be discharged, or an open appointment will be given.

 Following the investigation, patients return to the outpatient clinic to receive their results.
-The consultant and Colorectal Cancer CNS will both be present.
+The consultant and Colorectal Clinical Nurse Specialist (CNS) will both be present.
 In the case of patients who are diagnosed with a colorectal cancer, initial treatment or surgery takes place within two to four weeks of the diagnosis being confirmed and discussed with the patient.
-Patients who require surgery for colorectal cancer will be operated on at Homerton and chemotherapy and radiotherapy treatment will take place at St Bartholomew’s Hospital.

 Ongoing support